halogenalkanes header image.

 Nucleophilic substitution involving halogenalkanes

-We met the halogenalkanes earlier.
-The halogenalkanes form a homologous series of compounds with the general formula CnH2n+1X; where X is one of the halogens (F, Cl, Br or I).
 The C-X bond in a halogenalkane is a polar bond with the carbon atom bearing a slight positive charge (δ+) and the halogen having a slight negative charge (δ-).
-The partial positive charge on the carbon atom attached to the halogen makes it vulnerable to attack by electron rich species (nucleophiles).
-The two most common reactions you will meet that halogenalkanes undergo are nucleophilic substitution and elimination reactions.
+The partial positive charge on the carbon atom attached to the halogen makes it vulnerable to attack by electron rich species; that is nucleophiles.
+A mechanism to show one possible way in which a nucleophile (Nu) can attack a carbocation in a halogenalkane is shown below:

-3d models, displayed formula and molecular formula for secondary halogenalkane molecules.
 3d model, displayed formula, molecular formula of a tertiary example of a tertiary halogenalkane molecule.

 The image opposite shows 2-chloro-2methylpropane, a tertiary halogenalkane.
 In a tertiary halogenalkane molecule the carbon atom attached to the halogen has three alkyl groups directly attached to it; this means that there are no hydrogen atoms attached.